Ethical Kiwisaver Funds - The Definitive Guide to Investing for the Future

 Do ethical KiwiSaver funds performs better than ordinary KiwiSaver funds?

 There is no evidence that ethical funds underperform or overperform.
 Ethical funds are relatively new to KiwiSaver, and KiwiSaver has only been operating since 2007.
-We expect by 2023, we'll be able to see some 3-year fund vs fund comparisons.

 Is my KiwiSaver fund ethical?